Hi Teun,

 Just like using AI effectively, developing a good learning platform requires the right approach.

+I’ll tell you more about how to optimally set up a learning platform to provide the best possible learning.
 Once you’ve developed great courses, or perhaps had them developed by a nice outside party, there is of course no escaping the fact that those courses must also be offered in some place.

 In most cases, that is “the learning environment”: a central system where you log in and can follow the courses available to you/assigned to you.